iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head/[#022] [Repost] Famous streamer NEKO and nearly 80,000 viewers attacked by malicious connection.md

 ## Post
 **ROBO_Head**<br>
 [News][Social][Emergency]<br>
-> According to the information this reporter received before the deadline, famous streamer NEKO's recent stream, which attracted an audience of nearly 80,000, suffered a large-scale malicious connection attack moments after the stream started.
+> According to the information this reporter received before the deadline, famous streamer NEKO's recent stream, which attracted an audience of nearly 80,000, suffered a large\-scale malicious connection attack moments after the stream started.
 The attack caused hundreds of thousands of people to experience temporary memory loss, an unprecedented disaster. <br>
 > Some witnesses point out that before the victims become unconscious, they all received a mysterious call.
 Upon accepting the call, all victims suffer symptoms like epileptic seizure, severe headache, foaming at the mouth and fainting. <br>
 > Node 08 United Hospital's director of Virtual Psychiatry stated:" We have requested specialized hospital beds from A.R.C. for those with severe symptoms.
 Other patients will have their symptoms eased by a medical wave deployed remotely.
 Due to a large number of patients, it may take a while for the wave to take effect.
 Please wait patiently."<br>
 > Meanwhile, Node 08 Administration Bureau's security office has marked the streamer as a suspect and has brought her in for questioning.
 Details will require further investigation.<br>